WildCodeWolf/Wind-Power-DS/README.md

 analysis.
 You can read though them as you like, but if you want to follow the intended reading order, you should start with the [EDA notebook](./eda.ipynb) first, and then follow the links in the notebooks.

+The [ML notebook](./ml.ipynb) serves as the index for the smaller notebooks dealing with individual models or approaches.